 What Are Foundation Models?

 Foundation models are AI models that function as the base — or “foundation” — of many AI products.
-The term was introduced in a 2021 paper published by researchers at the Stanford Institute for Human Center Artificial Intelligence’s Center for Research on Foundation Models, who defined it as “any model that is trained on broad data” and that can be adapted to a “wide range of downstream tasks.”
+The term was introduced in a 2021 paper published by researchers at Stanford University’s Center for Research on Foundation Models, who defined it as “any model that is trained on broad data” and that can be adapted to a “wide range of downstream tasks.”
+And because foundation models can continue to learn from new data, users can tweak prompts to generate comprehensive outputs.

 Why Are Foundation Models Important?